DD2480-group16-VT25/assignment4-report/report.md

 URL: https://github.com/mui/material-ui/issues/45436

-Summary: The unwated behavior was that the aria-disabled is set on the span surrounding the input rather than the input directly.
+Summary: The unwanted behavior was that the aria-disabled is set on the span surrounding the input rather than the input directly.
 This caused problems for users relying on screen readers when navigating web pages and this creates accessibility issus with a rule of the Web Content Accessibility Guidlines (WCAG).

 Scope: The code that is affected is related to the fundamental input html element and this will affect a lot of components using this element causing them to achive the wanted behavior and thus compliant with WCGAG.